boldlink/support-scripts/scripts/github_actions/dockerfile_variables_validate/README.md

 ```

 ### Script Output
+1. When a variable is defined in Dockerfile and not used nor exempted

 - When there are missing variables which have been defined in Dockerfile and which have not been used nor exempted using `--exclude` argument, the script will give the following output
 ```
 Missing environment variables in the following Terraform files: